yinuotxie/MLPapersReviewGPT/README.md

 python app.py
 ```

-If there's dependencies unsinstalled, please refer to the documentation included in app.py.
+If there's dependencies unsinstalled, please refer to the documentation included in [`app.py`](app.py) for more details.

 ---